What is Genetic Counseling?

 Genetic counseling is the process of helping individuals and families understand and adapt to the medical and psychological impact of the genetic contributions to disease.
 Through genetic counseling, individuals and families have the opportunity to explore family and medical history, available test results, environmental exposures, and other factors that may play a role in cancer risk.

 How We Can Help

-The Cancer Center at Harrington has a new genetics counselor.
-We can help an individual understand his/her risk for hereditary cancer by:
+The Cancer Center at Harrington has a genetic counselor who can help you understand your personal risk of inherited cancer.

-- Outlining possible medical management options to discuss with your physician
+- Outline possible medical management options to discuss with your physician

 - Provide resources and support

 We encourage patients to check with their insurance to verify counseling/testing coverage.
 To schedule an appointment, please call 508-764-2400.

 For more information on genetic counseling, please visit:

 National Society of Genetics Counselors